 - Do burns need air to heal?

-- How long does it take for pigment to return after a burn?
+- How long does it take for 2nd degree burns to heal?

 - What is the fastest way to heal a second degree burn?